 For a list of practitioners who make the “Best” or “Good” categories where you live, contact your local WAPF Chapter Leader for his/her resources list.

-Is Your Healthcare Practitioner “Best”, “Good” or “Avoid”?
+Is Your Healthcare Provider “Best”, “Good” or “Avoid”?

 In that case, go to that doctor only for routine tests, checkups etc, but go to a doctor in the “Best” or “Good” categories for interpretation of these results only if necessary.
 Also, make a mental note that whatever a doctor in the “Avoid” category may say to you should be taken with a grain of salt as this information is not based from a traditional dietary or holistic healing perspective.

-Practitioners who are knowledgeable about and use Weston A. Price Foundation dietary principles in their practice, and who are also highly skilled and effective at working with the body’s natural healing abilities.
+Healthcare provider who is knowledgeable about and uses Weston A. Price dietary principles in his/her practice, and who is also highly skilled and effective at working with the body’s natural healing abilities.

-Practitioners who do not use Weston A. Price Foundation dietary principles in their practice, but are nevertheless effective at working with the body’s natural healing abilities, and supportive of your dietary and lifestyle choices.
+Healthcare provider who does not use traditional dietary principles in his/her practice, but is nevertheless effective at working with the body’s natural healing abilities, and supportive of your dietary and lifestyle choices.

-Practitioners who push low-fat diets, USDA food pyramid, reduced-sodium diets, vaccines, mercury fillings, root canals, flouride, routine antibiotics, or toxic drugs and treatments, and those who argue with or belittle their patients over their personal dietary or lifestyle choices.
+Healthcare provider who pushes low-fat diets, USDA food pyramid, reduced-sodium diets, mercury fillings, root canals, flouride, routine antibiotics, or toxic drugs and treatments, and those who argue with or belittle their patients over their personal dietary or lifestyle choices.

-Do you have additional criteria for determining who is worthy of your medical trust?
+Do you have additional criteria for determining who is worthy of your medical trust or websites that list quality holistic healthcare providers?
 Please share your tips in the comments section.